kgiann78/ngx-daterangepicker-material/README.md

 ### \(datesUpdated)

  >Fires when the date model is updated, like applying (if you have activated the apply button), or when selecting a range or date without the apply button, and sends an object containing start and end dates, eg: `{startDate: Moment, endDate: Moment}`

+### \(datesIncludeInvalidDates)

+ >Fires when the date range selected has invalid dates into it.
+Normally, after applying OK the end date will be the first available date before the invalid one.
+But the user should be aware of this difference even after the apply.

 ### Global locale